Founding Dean's Message

 I believe that at several levels America has a duty to harness our entrepreneurial spirit, our international leadership in research and development, and our most precious resource – the intellectual capital of our populace to be a leader in training the next generation of global public health scientists and health care providers.
 We need individuals who either have the expertise to build needed new technologies or who will understand how to apply these new technologies to public health practice.

-The term appropriate technology has been used to describe innovations, which are "developed, produced, delivered and monitored within a comprehensive framework that takes into account the systems, the individuals, and the community."
 At our National School, now linked to the Sabin Vaccine Institute and Texas Children's Hospital Center for Vaccine Development, we are pioneering the development and clinical testing of new vaccines to combat intestinal nematode infections, schistosomiasis, Chagas disease, leishmaniasis, SARS and WNV infection.
 Scientists in our diagnostics group are working to develop or improve new technologies for a variety of neglected tropical disease pathogens.

 In my opinion, there is unprecedented interest by young people to solve global public health problems of importance to the developing world.
 We need now to harness that youthful energy and channel it appropriately.
 Recently I wrote in PLOS Neglected Tropical Diseases: